Patient Assistance Program

 Instructions for applying

-1. Patients who are eligible for Medicaid or Medicare LIS, must submit a copy of their denial letter with their application
+Note: If you are eligible for Medicaid or Medicare LIS, you must submit a copy of your denial letter with your application.

 Important reminders for Medicaid and Medicare enrollees